6 killed in 2-vehicle highway crash south of Jasper, Alta. | CBC News

 6 killed in 2-vehicle highway crash south of Jasper, Alta.

-Six people have died following a highway crash in Alberta's Jasper National Park.
+Six people have died following a highway crash in Alberta's Jasper National Park Tuesday night.

 Another six people were injured in a separate collision in the same area four hours later.

-RCMP said a multi-vehicle collision happened early Tuesday evening on Highway 93, about 60 kilometres south of Jasper.
+RCMP said a multi-vehicle collision happened around 5:30 p.m.
+Tuesday evening on Highway 93, about 60 kilometres south of Jasper.

 Blain Fairbairn of Alberta Health Services said six people were pronounced dead at the scene.
 Two others were taken to a Jasper hospital.